VixidDev/VulkanRenderer/README.md

 Another post-processing effect that results in giving a 'Mosaic' effect to simulate older-style graphics by essentially reducing the screen resolution by taking a kernel of pixels and using 1 pixel value from that kernel region and using it for the entire kernel.
 The resolution reduction is essentially a reduction of 5 in the width and a reduction of 3 in the height.

-The larger the native resolution the less 'pixellated' or 'mosaic' the final image, but heavy pixellation on larger resolutions start to look quite unappealing, hence the reduction in resolution by a scale factor instead of making the reduced resolution the same for every native resolution.
+The larger the native resolution the less 'pixellated' or 'mosaic' the final image, but heavy pixelation on larger resolutions start to look quite unappealing, hence the reduction in resolution by a scale factor instead of making the reduced resolution the same for every native resolution.

 <div align="center">
     <img alt="mosaic_1920_1080" src="screenshots/mosaic_1920_1080.png" width="32%"/>